ggurbet/dxd_codereview/Reviews/751 - CA - NiftyRow NFT & Security Tokens Marketplace Autosave/1 - Nifty Row NFT Auction Marketplace in Rust for Casper blockchain/README.md

 Source code is well-written and thought out.
 It is easily readable.
 General best coding practices are used throughout the project.
 Overall sufficient work is done.

+There are some commented out code that is still present in the source, which as a suggestion, should be removed from production branch in the future updates.

 # Final Conclusion